This Page

 Statue of Aristarchus at Aristotle University in Thessalonica, Greece

-Statue of Aristarchus (310 BC - c.
-230 BC) at Aristotle University in Thessalonica, Greece Aristarchu made his way to Alexandria sometime before 287 B.C.
+Aristarchus (310 BC - c.
+230 BC) Statue at Aristotle University in Thessalonica, Greece Aristarchus made his way to Alexandria sometime before 287 B.C.
 There he studied under Strato of Lampsacus (d. c.
 270 B.C.).
 His only surviving work is On the Size and Distances of the Sun and Moon.
 The details of his heliocentric theory were preserved by Archimedes (287-212 B.C.) in The Sand-Reckoner.

 With the exception of Seleucus, we do not know other names of ancient astronomers or scientists who supported his finding of a heliocentric solar system where the planets revolved around the sun.
 Aristarchus' advanced ideas on the movement of the Earth are known primarily from the survived writing of Archimedes and Plutarch; his only extant work is a short treatise, “On the Sizes and Distances of the Sun and Moon.”

 Because Aristarchus did not have the tools to measure angular distances of heavenly bodies, he consequently underestimated these distances.
 Likewise, his estimate of the size of the moon relative to the Earth, and the size of the sun relative to the moon were inaccurate as well.
-Those figures were improved during the next century by Hipparchus, though it is only later that we learned Aristarchus underestimated the sun's size by nearly 400 times his original estimation.
+Those figures were improved during the next century by Hipparchus.

 It is from the writings of Archimedes and Plutarch that Aristarchus' heliocentric hypothesis of 260 B.C. became known.
 As articulated by Aristarchus, the hypothesis accounted for the apparent motion of the heavenly bodies and diurnal motion of the stars.
 He not only proposed that the sun is fixed and that the Earth revolves around it, but also that the Earth rotates on its own axis.
 Aristarchus was roundly criticized--his contemporaries marshaled Aristotelian logic to refute his premise as untenable--although he was apparently never persecuted.